 Information science considers the relationships between people, places and technology—as well as the information or data those interactions yield.
 It unites a number of interdisciplinary approaches for understanding and shaping a future characterized by pervasively available digital technology.
 Drawing on knowledge from social science, computer science, data science and the humanities, information scientists support the study and innovation of "socio-technical systems."

-In other words, information science takes as a core idea that data are a common denominator for both social and technical systems.
+Information science takes as a core idea that data are a common denominator for both social and technical systems.
 By focusing on the transformation of data across systems of people, places, and technology in ways that then make data truly useful and meaningful, students will be in the best possible position to invent what society can do with technology, and what technology can do for society.

-The PhD program offers an education that combines training in the liberal arts, empirical investigation and computing knowledge, and incorporates the grant-driven, collaborative "lab model" research that characterizes the natural and engineering sciences.
+The PhD program offers an education that combines training in the liberal arts, empirical investigation and computing knowledge, and incorporates the collaborative "lab model" research that characterizes the natural and engineering sciences.

 PhD applicants must: